-- a.
-Accomplish a submerged pressure check of muffler and exhaust stack at 10 psi air pressure. - b.
-Conduct a ground test using a carbon monoxide indicator by heading the airplane into the wind, warming the engine on the ground, advancing the throttle to full static RPM with cabin heat valves open, and taking readings of the heated airstream inside the cabin at each outlet (including rear seat heat outlet, if installed).
+- (a) Accomplish a submerged pressure check of the muffler and exhaust stack at 2 psi air pressure. - (b) Conduct a ground test using a carbon monoxide indicator by heading the airplane into the wind, warming the engine on the ground, advancing the throttle to full static RPM with cabin heat valves open, and taking readings of the heated airstream inside the cabin at each outlet (including rear seat heat outlet, if installed).
 Appropriate sampling procedures applicable to the particular indicator must be followed.
-If carbon monoxide concentration exceeds 0.005 percent or if a dangerous reading is obtained on an indicator not calibrated in percentages, the muffler must be replaced.
-Check cabin heat outlets for cabin monoxide after installation of new muffler.
+If carbon monoxide concentration exceeds .005 percent or if a dangerous reading is obtained on an indicator not calibrated in percentages, the muffler must be replaced.